felixrech/CREAM_Feature_Study/README.md

 git clone https://github.com/FelixRech/CREAM_Feature_Study

 # Install/update the necessary dependencies for using the features
-pip3 install -U numpy pandas scipy pywt
+pip3 install -U numpy pandas scipy PyWavelets

 # For notebooks only (and the feature_boxplot function)
 pip3 install -U jupyter matplotlib pyplot-themes